ashleycampion/IrisDataSetProject/README.md

     <dt><a id="Coefficient of determination">Coefficient of determination</dt>
     <dd>To understand the reason for the existence of the coefficient of determination () and how it is calculated it is best to first understand <a href="#covariance">covariance</a> and <a href="#correlation">correlation</a>.
 The coefficient of determination is calculated as the result of squaring the coefficient of correlation, *r*, and as such is is known as <em>R<sup>2</sup></em> (the difference between *r* and *R* is another matter).
 It has a value between zero and one, and that value multiplied by one hundred represents the percentage of the dependent variable's value that is determined by the explanatory variable.
 The coefficient of determination is particularly useful when performing multiple linear regression analysis, where the coefficient of correlation loses much of its intuitive meaning.
 For example, when trying to understand how height affects weight the correlation coefficient does quite well.
 However, if we want to understand how both height and age taken together affect weight, we are really finding out how a <a href="#linear combination">linear combination</a> of height and age affects weight, and it wouldn't make much intuitive sense to find the correlation coefficient in order to be able to say that as the linear combination increases so too does weight; it would make much more sense to find the coefficient of determination in order to be able to say that the linear combination oof height and age is capable of explaining whatever percentage of weight.</dd>
     <dt><a id= of height and weight affects "Correlation"></a>Correlation</dt>
-    <dd>Correlation is best understood as the result of a mathematical operation applied to variables <a href="#covariance">covariance</a>, namely dividing the covariance by the product of each of the variables' standard deviation.
+    <dd>Correlation is best understood as the result of a mathematical operation applied to a variable's <a href="#covariance">covariance</a>, namely dividing the covariance by the product of each of the variables' standard deviation.
 The result is called the correlation coefficient, *r*, which will always have a value of between negative and positive one, with zero meaning no correlation, one meaning perfect positive correlation, and negative one meaning perfect negative correlation.
 Importantly, if we square the correlation coefficient we get <a href="#coefficient of determination">the coefficient of determination</a></dd>
     <dt><a id="Covariance"></a>Covariance</dt>
-    <dd>Covariance describes how two variables change with each other, more particulalry how a change in one variable (the independent variable) affects the other variable (the dependent variable). *cov(x, y) = 2* means that if x increases by one y should increase by two. *cov (y, x) = - 3* means that as y increases by one x should decrease by three.
-Note, however, that covariance is related to but different from <a href="#correlation"></dd>
+    <dd>Covariance describes how two variables change with each other, more particulalry how a change in one variable (the independent variable) affects the other variable (the dependent variable).
+Note, however, that the magnitude of the covariance does not really mean anything, it is only the sign that matters. *cov(x, y) = 2* does not at all mean that if x increases by one y should increase by two, it only means that as x increase y should also increase.
+A negative covariance means that as x increases y increases.
+In order to understand how tightly variables are related to each other one must calculate their <a href="#correlation"></dd>, whose magnitude, unlike that of covariance, *does* have significance.
     <dt><a id="Dimensionality Reduction"></a>Dimensionality Reduction</dt>
     <dd>Dimensionality reduction simply consists in taking two or more dimension (i.e. properties of an object that once plotted each become an axis), and reducing them to a lesser amount of dimensions, typically one or two, <em>while retaining as much of the information contained in the original dimensions as possible</em>.</dd>
     <dt><a id="Discriminant"></a>Discriminant</dt>